chirun-ncl/chirun/docs/source/index.rst

 There are two parts to Chirun: the processing tool, and a web frontend.

-The web frontend is the usual point of entry for most authors.
+The web frontend at `lti.chirun.org.uk <https://lti.chirun.org.uk>`__ is the usual point of entry for most authors.

 Users with more particular requirements can use the command-line processing tool on its own.